ubclaunchpad/LP-website/handbook/onboarding/leads.md

 Additionally, the presidents should also be a part of [`@ubclaunchpad/exec`](https://github.com/orgs/ubclaunchpad/teams/exec) and familiarize themselves with the [Exec repository](https://github.com/ubclaunchpad/exec), where we keep track of accounts and credentials.

 ::: tip
 Make sure that you are **watching** all relevant repositories so that you don't miss any updates!
-To learn more about setting up your GitHub notifcations, check our [GitHub guide](../tools/github.md#setting-up-notifications).
+To learn more about setting up your GitHub notifications, check our [GitHub guide](../tools/github.md#setting-up-notifications).
 :::

 ### Google Drive